 Luxury – Mahoora Tented Safari Camp – For an unforgettable, unbeatable experience at Udawalawe Safari, then this I definitely your place.

-Mid-Budget – Grand Udawalawe Safari Resort – A spot of luxury amongst the amazing wildlife.
+Mid-Budget – Grand Udawalawe Resort – A spot of luxury amongst the amazing wildlife.
 Perfectly located and with a stunning pool and hotel grounds to relax in.

 Budget – Humming Birds Safari Resort – If you’re not looking for the luxury and just want to spend the night near Udawalawe National Park itself, then this little resort is ideal.
 Clean, cheap and cheerful.